 This book will hit you like a 2-week boot camp with a commando.

-When you are going to be a first time Dad and you are looking for advice, a pediatrician is a perfect guide!
+When you are going to be a first time Dad and you are looking for advice, a pediatrician is your perfect guide!
 The Baby Owners Manual: Operating Instructions is written by Louis Borgenicht, and Assistant Professor of Pediatrician.

-The Baby Owners Manual: Operating Instructions is laid out just like an owner manual for a car.
+The Baby Owners Manual: Operating Instructions book is laid out just like an owner manual for a car.

 The Baby Owners Manual: Operating Instructions just has the information that you need, there is no back story, there is no self-praise, just a simple, easy to understand baby manual.